substantic/rain/docs/guide/python_api.rst

 .. py:currentmodule:: rain.client

-API for creating routines to be run at the workers.
+API for creating routines to be run at the governors.
 Created by the decorating with `remote` (preferred) or by `Remote`.

 Whe **specifying** the remote task in the client code, the relevant classes are `Remote`, `Input`, `Output`, `RainException`, `RainWarning`, `LabeledList` and the decorateor `remote`.